MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/mapping-projects-tasks-contract-line-sales.md

 ms.author: rumant
 ---

-# Map projects and tasks to a project-based contract line
+# Map projects and tasks to a project contract line

 _**Applies To:** Lite deployment - deal to proforma invoicing, Project Operations for resource/non-stocked based scenarios_

-On project-based contract lines, you can map specific tasks in a project to the contract line.
+On project contract lines, you can map specific tasks in a project to the contract line.

 When you map specific tasks to a contract line, the billing method, chargeability options, Not-to-exceed limits, and the customers defined on the contract line will be applicable to those specific tasks only.